hhaidrr/notes/product-engineering/value-algorithms/declarative_interfaces.md

 ## Alignment with Paradise Theory

-The previous statement aligns with [Paradise Thoery](../paradise-theory.md) which states that our cardinal algorithm of *homeostatis* ultimately only cares about maintaining an ideal state of being.
+The previous statement aligns with [Paradise Theory](../paradise-theory.md) which states that our cardinal algorithm of *homeostasis* ultimately only cares about maintaining an ideal state of being.

 If we extrapolate, we can infer that in paradise, everything is declarative.
 We simply intend a state we want and we achieve it at no cost to us.
-Imperitive is only necessary in a world of costs.
+Imperative is only necessary in a world of costs.
 As product engineers, we prefer to give as much declaration capability to our users as possible.
 This is aligned with them.